-Sizes: Normal-style toilet seats come in two sizes: Round or elongated.
-Round is also called "regular" and "plain."
-Elongated is also called "extended."
+Sizes: Normal-style toilet seats come in two bowl length sizes: Round or elongated.
+Round is also called "regular" and "plain."* Elongated is also called "extended."
 Some consumers say "oblong."
-Although round and elongated are shapes, the difference in length of 2" is key.
+Although round and elongated are shapes, the difference of two inches is key.
 The shapes refer to the front-half of the seat.
 When measuring to determine the size, measure the porcelain toilet bowl, not the seat itself.

 Materials: Toilet seats are made primarily of two material types:

 - Enameled wood.

 Enameled wood is a composition of tiny wood shavings (almost saw dust) which are mixed with resin and compression-molded to form a solid material.
 The "wood" is then enamel painted.
 Since around 2000, MDF, Medium Density Fiberboard, has also been used to make "wood" seats.